This article features the most important kayak safety tips you need to know before climbing aboard your boat.

 - Avoid alcohol consumption while you are paddling a kayak.
 Alcohol and physical excursion do not mix well, so wait until you set up camp for the night to enjoy a drink.

 - Make sure you have a kayak that can match the conditions.
 Make sure to consider your ability and your experience level.
 Don’t be overconfident in the water.
 If you are not ready for a challenging situation, it’s better to be safe and know your limits rather than having an issue while you are on the water.
-Recreational kayaks are designed for calmer water, so make sure not to take one of these vessels into intense rapids that could damage the kayak.
+Recreational kayaks are designed for calmer water, so make sure not to take one of these vessels into intense rapids that could damage the kayak and you along with it.

 - Be aware that kayaking in cold water can be even more dangerous than kayaking in warm water.
 If the water is below 60 degrees, you will want to consider wearing a wetsuit to keep you warm.
 Immersion in water that is lower than that can cause cold water shock.
 This can impair your judgment, strength, and coordination, preventing you from getting back into the kayak if it capsizes.